taocpp/json/doc/Advanced-Use-Cases.md

 Writing a recursive function that takes any value with positions and prints the types and line numbers of all sub-values is left as an exercise to the reader.

-## Instance sharing with Raw Pointers
+## Instance sharing with Value Pointers

 The JSON Value class has value semantics, copy construction and copy assignment result in a deep copy.
 Similarly when adding a Value as sub-value to a Value representing a JSON Array or Object, if the source can not be moved then a deep copy is made.